The Everest: Will a filly or mare win this year?

 Strong record for 3-year-olds

-Lady Of Camelot looks to join 3-year-old winners Yes Yes Yes (Rubick) and Giga Kick (Scissor Kick) to make the three 3-year-olds in eight years for The Everest.
+Lady Of Camelot looks to join 3-year-old winners Yes Yes Yes and Giga Kick (Scissor Kick) to make the three 3-year-olds in eight years for The Everest.

 “Winning the breed-shaping Group 1 Golden Slipper was an incredible achievement for Sir Owen as an owner and a breeder,” Steve O'Connor, director of Go Bloodstock for Sir Owen Glenn, said in a press release.
 “So, to have her now heading towards The Everest will be another exciting step in a fantastic journey.”